Skip To Content

 Define additional metadata

-Metadata is important not only to provide users with additional information about the rasters, but also is used in queries and to define the order for image display.
+Metadata not only provides additional information about the rasters but also is used in queries and to define the order for image display.

 Typically, metadata is ingested as part of the raster type when rasters are added.
-In some cases, metadata cannot be extracted from the rasters, so it is added to the mosaic dataset as additional fields in the attribute table.
-You can do this by opening the table, adding new fields, then using the Field Calculator to set the values, or you can use the Add Field tool and Calculate Field tool to set the values.
+In some cases, metadata cannot be extracted from the rasters or STAC items, so it is added to the mosaic dataset as additional fields in the attribute table.
+You can do this by opening the table, adding new fields, and using the Field Calculator to set the values, or you can use the Add Field tool and Calculate Field tool to set the values.
 Alternatively, if metadata is available in other tables, the tables can be joined to the mosaic dataset and the fields copied across.
-In the data-specific workflow scripts, methods are often provided to create and set such metadata values.
+In the data-specific workflow scripts, methods help you create and set such metadata values.

-Additionally, if auxiliary metadata is stored as part of the aux.xml associated with a raster, then the raster types will extract and add this data if a field exists in the footprint table that has the same name as the metadata.
+Additionally, if auxiliary metadata is stored as part of the aux.xml file associated with a raster, the raster types will extract and add this data if a field exists in the footprint table that has the same name as the metadata.
 If this is the case, add a field with the appropriate name prior to running Add Rasters.
+Many of the raster types will also identify if there are STAC JSONs associated with the files and ingest metadata from them.

 Refine the mosaic dataset properties

-Mosaic datasets have a large range of properties that need to be set depending on the source data and expected usage.
+Mosaic datasets have a large range of properties that must be set, depending on the source data and expected usage.

 Allowed Compression Methods